Raise the Red Lantern: Distribution

 Raise the Red Lantern has been distributed on VHS, Laserdisc and DVD by numerous different distributors, with many coming under criticism for their poor quality.

 The Razor Digital Entertainment DVD release has been widely criticised.
 DVD Times states "Many other viewers will find this DVD release simply intolerable."
 DVDTown criticised the same release, giving the video quality 1 out of 10 and the audio quality 6 out of 10, summarising that "the video is a disaster".
 DVDFile adds to this stating "this horrible DVD is only recommended to those who love the movie so much, that they’ll put up with anything to own a Region 1 release."
 The translation on this version has been also widely criticised for its numerous inaccuracies.
 A release by Rajon Vision has also received poor commentary.

 ERA's first release received similar attention but the second digitally remastered edition has been more warmly received with DVD Times stating that "It's a film that really needs a Criterion edition with a new print or a full restoration, but in the absence of any likelihood of that, this Era Hong Kong edition is about as good as you could hope for."
 DVDBeaver broadly agrees stating "Now, this is not Criterion image quality, but it is not bad at all.
 It is easily the best digital representation of this film currently available."
 DVD Talk, though, believes that "This new version is a stunner".

 A new MGM release in 2007 has also received some positive feedback.

+In March 2026, Film Movement announced that they had acquired the North American distribution rights for Raise the Red Lantern.
+After restoring the film in 4K resolution, they plan to give it a theatrical screening before releasing it on streaming platforms.